dunyaoguz/subreddit_classifier/README.md

 * *Subreddit*: A public web forum with a niche focus, hosted by Reddit, where users discuss related concepts via posts and comments.

-* *Shower Thought:* A seemingly mundane detail about the world, that becomes weird and interesting when viewed from a slightly different perspective while in the shower.
-Examples:
+* *Shower Thought:* A seemingly mundane detail about the world, that becomes weird and interesting when viewed from a slightly different perspective while in the shower, such as:

   > If you're living without having studied anatomy or medicine you're actually using your body without reading its user manual.